karayabin/universe-snapshot/universe/Ling/DocTools/doc/api/Ling/DocTools/DocBuilder/Git/PhpPlanet/LingGitPhpPlanetDocBuilder/prepare.md

              External custom class name means:
              - the class is external to the given planetDir
              - this is not a php built-in class (like \Exception for instance)
+- ?ignoreFilesStartingWith: array of prefixes to look for.
+If a prefix matches the beginning of a (relative) file path (relative to the planet root dir), then the file is excluded.
+         Generally, you use this when you include/embed another library in your planet, and you don't want docTools to generate the documentation for it.
+         This happened to me with Ling/PhpExcelTool planet, which embeds the PHPExcel library from another author, and docTool was having problem with generating the doc from PHPExcel because it required some autoloader files, and so I decided to just skip the documentation of PHPExcel (as it's not my tool anyway, and it probably has its proper documentation).
 - ?markdownTranslator: object.
 Instance of a @class(DocTools\Translator\MarkdownTranslatorInterface).
              If set, all generated files will be converted by this translator.
 - ?mode: string = md (html|md).
 Whether to generate md files or html files.